chocolatey-archive/puppet-chocolatey/README.md

 #### Install options with spaces

 Spaces in arguments **must always** be covered with a separation.
-The example below covers `-installArgs "/VERYSILENT /NORESTART"`.
+Shown below is an example of how you configure `-installArgs "/VERYSILENT /NORESTART"`.

 ~~~puppet
 package {'launchy':